NLightVN/Compexity-of-N-Ary-Relationship-using-HUNG-FORMULA/README.md

-# H-Relation Algorithm in N-ary Relationships
+# Hung-Relation Algorithm in N-ary Relationships

 The H-Relation algorithm is used to calculate the size of relationship sets in n-ary relationships with different cardinality ratios.